top of page

 We can do nothing to change this, no trace can be meaningfully preserved, no remnant will remain.

-I the face of disintegration and dissolution we can only say yes.
-Yes, to being here now; yes to sharing this time with all that is now here; yes to experiencing the painful and poignant beauty of the transient.
+In the face of disintegration and dissolution we can only say yes.
+Yes, to being here now; yes, to sharing this time with all that is now here; yes, to experiencing the painful and poignant beauty of the transient.

 The fleeting nature of living things is common to all, and through this commonality we can know our kinship with the rest of life, and our belonging to this infinitely complex, fluid, evolving, uncertain, endlessly interrelated, never-to-be-repeated world.